 Global is known as one of the top cutlery brands in the world.
 They are known for their unique design and durability.
 And two of their most popular collections are Global Sai and Global Classic.

-The question may arise in your mind that what is the difference between these two knives.
+The question may arise in your mind: what is the difference between these two knives?
 Also, what are the similarities?

 Quick Overview: Global Sai vs Global Classic

-If you are in hurry then you can go through this quick overview to get an idea about this whole global sai vs global classic review and comparison.
+If you are in a hurry, then you can go through this quick overview to get an idea about this whole global SAI vs global classic review and comparison.

 1. Global Sai has a hammered finish on the top half portion of its blade.
-But global classic has a plain mirror finish through its whole body.
+But Global Classic has a plain mirror finish throughout its whole body.

 2. Global Sai knives are stamped.
-Same for most of the knives of classic series but there is a classic forged mini-series.
+Same for most of the knives in the classic series, but there is a classic forged mini-series.

-3. Handle of sai has a longer curved ergonomic shape with 7 black dots.
-Whereas Classic handles are more straight and the whole handle is covered with 9 rows of the slip-resistant dimple.
+3. The handle of the sai has a longer, curved ergonomic shape with seven black dots.
+Whereas classic handles are more straight and the whole handle is covered with 9 rows of the slip-resistant dimple.

-4. Global Classic is more lightweight than Global Sai knives.
+4. Global Classic is more lightweight than the Global Sai knives.

-5. Classic and Sai both knives have almost the same price but the global classic is a little bit more affordable and has a larger collection than global sai.
+5. Classic and Sai knives have almost the same price, but the Global Classic is a little bit more affordable and has a larger collection than the Global Sai.

 1. Both knives are made with the same CROMOVA 18 stainless steel.

 3. Both collections feature straight ground edges with 10 to 15 degrees of cutting angle.
-And they retain their edge for long.
+And they retain their edge for a long time.

-4. Sai and Classic both feature Rockwell hardness of 56-58 that is tough hard.
+4. Sai and Classic both feature Rockwell hardness of 56–58, which is tough.

 5. Global provides a limited lifetime warranty for all of their knives.